Sulfurixar/Mirror/webserver/README.md

 https://betterprogramming.pub/building-basic-react-authentication-e20a574d5e71
 https://developer.okta.com/blog/2019/03/06/simple-user-authentication-in-react

-Requires MongoDB to be set up on your machine.
+NB!!!
+Requires MongoDB to be set up on your machine. default login details are admin:admin